vicinityh2020/vicinity-agent/docs/AGENT.md

-If **object from this infrastructure** (for which this Agent runs) wants to execute of **remote object** (another VICINITY node), in both calls, **the request header must contain key-value pairs**:
+If **object from this infrastructure** (for which this Agent runs) wants to execute of **remote object** (another VICINITY node), **the request header must contain key-value pairs** identifying the object requesting the information:
 ```
 infrastucture-id=infrastructure-id of requesting object
 adapter-id=identifier of adapter for this object